Golden Mashed Potatoes

 I developed this technique described in the instructions below because my husband is a huge fan of mashed potatoes.
 Discouraged by all the equipment needed and I never liked the fatty mouth feel of mashed potatoes from the cream and butter, I was inspired to find a way to make mashed potatoes with less mess, less equipment and fat-free.
 This technique does it all.

-This recipe can be done with the potato skin peeled or left on.
-For thicker skin potatoes you may want to peel.
-For fresher potatoes with very thin skin, you can leave on.
-Most of the nutrition and fiber is in the skin, so it’s a shame to loose all that.
+Golden Mashed Potatoes can be done with the potato skin peeled or left on.
+For potatoes with thicker skin, you may want to peel.
+For fresher potatoes with very thin skin, you can leave on after a really thorough cleaning.
+Most of the fiber is in the skin, so it’s a shame to loose all that.
 Scoring the potato skin with a knife will make it so the skin pieces are small and integrate with the potatoes for a smooth texture (see photo #2).
-If you choose to peel the skin, scrub the potatoes thoroughly (vegetable scrub gloves work really well for this task) and don’t throw the peels in the compost bin just yet.
-See the Oil-free Potato Skin Crisps for a crunchy and delicious garnish.
+If you choose to leave the skin on skin, scrub the potatoes thoroughly with vegetable scrub gloves or a vegetable scrub brush.

 Tools Used in this Recipe

 - salad spinner or prep bowl and colander

 - fine grater

 - balloon whisk

 - 2 lbs Yukon gold Potatoes about 8 medium sized potatoes